Advertiser Disclosure

 Evaluate Financing and Incentives

-• Compare system purchase options: Homeowners may purchase solar panels upfront or finance payments over time with leases or loans.
-Be sure to check key details like payment schedule, fees, annual percentage rate (APR), and what ownership means when financing solar panels.
+• Compare system purchase options: Solar panels can be purchased upfront or financed over time through a lease or loan.
+Confirm all terms when financing, including payment schedule, fees, annual percentage rate (APR), and ownership implications.

 • Look into utility rebates: More discounts might be available from local power companies looking to motivate homeowners to install solar panels.
 Contact your local utility provider to learn rebate values and eligibility rules, so you can determine your possible savings.